insani-org/onscripter-en-msys2-configure-makefile/ONScripter-EN README.md

 > Our time is now.
 > And this is our story.

+### Related Efforts
+As of April 2023, [onscripter-insani](https://github.com/insani-org/onscripter-insani) is a sister project to ONScripter-EN.
+This is a branch of ONScripter which focuses on portability of compilation and support of modern macOS, as well as on continued support of insani's indie novel game localizations.
+It does not have (and does not plan to add) many of the enhancements that are in ONScripter-EN, and the plan of that project is to remain as close to upstream as possible.
+For your novel game localizations, we (and insani) recommend ONScripter-EN over onscripter-insani.

 ## Playing Games
 Playing an existing game with ONScripter-EN requires two additional files to be added to the game directory: